emipa606/TacticalAblativeArmor/README.md

 These values (including bodyTypes added by other mods) are tweakable in the mod settings, up to a maximum of 99% cover.
 Downed pawns also provide this cover, however corpses do not (yet).

 I highly suggest giving good armor to your meat shields.
-While this doesn&apos;t increase the cover they provide, it does improve their survivability.
+While this doesn't increase the cover they provide, it does improve their survivability.
 Also, give them red shirts.

 # Integrations